 - Smart Speaker

-On your computer, you are able to listen to podcasts directly from the podcast's website, on iTunes, on Spotify, or Google Play Music.
+On your computer, you are able to listen to podcasts directly from the podcast's website, in the Apple Podcasts app, on Spotify, or Google Play Music.
 There are also many other podcast listening websites and desktop apps for podcasts, so a Google search will provide several other options for you to listen to a podcast.
 Generally, a podcast website will direct you to all of the locations that you can listen to their podcast.
 However, the majority of podcasts have a website where you are able to play the podcast directly from the website.
 You can usually find a player where you are able to select an episode and press play, so check out a podcast's website that you are interested in and get listening now!

 When you listen with your computer, you can choose to listen with your computer's built-in speaker, headphones, or external speakers.

-Similarly to listening on your computer, you can listen to podcasts on the podcast's website, iTunes, and Spotify. iPhones specifically have an Apple Podcasts app already pre-downloaded, so you are able to easily access the podcasts that you want.
+Similarly to listening on your computer, you can listen to podcasts on the podcast's website and Spotify. iPhones specifically have an Apple Podcasts app already pre-downloaded, so you are able to easily access the podcasts that you want.
 As for Android and Windows phones, there are many specific podcast apps available for download, including Google Podcasts, Overcast, BeyondPod, and Grover Pro among many others.
 A simple search in the Apple App Store, Google Play Store app, or Microsoft Store app on your phone will give you several options of apps to listen to podcasts.

 You likely have a smartphone with you at all times, so you can conveniently listen to podcasts using your phone whenever you please.
 Also, listening to podcasts on your mobile device is a great option because you can listen to podcasts in the car, on your commute, during your workout, during a walk, and any other time you would want to listen to something while having your phone available!
 You can always listen via your phone's built-in speaker or external speakers that you may have.
 But, if you are on the go, you can listen to podcasts using headphones and if you are in the car, you can connect your phone to your car's sound system via bluetooth, an aux cord connected via the 'aux in' port that many cars have, a USB connection to your phone's charging port, a tape deck adapter, or a radio adapter that allows you to broadcast your phone's output to particular frequencies.